 1. You have to drink 15 drinks per day to get your value.

 Fifteen drinks is your limit, not your break-even.
-As far as alcoholic drinks go, it only takes about 5 cocktails per day to “break even” on the cost of the Carnival drink package.
+As far as alcoholic drinks go, it only takes about five or six cocktails per day to “break even” on the cost of the Carnival drink package.
 And that’s not even considering all the non-alcoholic beverages that are included, meaning you can actually get more than your money’s worth without hitting the booze too hard.

 2. It’s unlimited.